abhay-tiwari/query-interface-web/README.md

 - Visualize results in charts.
 - Save Queries in Backend
 - Get Saved Query in Searchbar.
+- **Render a large amount of rows without breaking the browser using react window module.**

 ## JavaScript Framework and plugin used.